top of page

 Recommended

-Sunscreen, any medications or allergy precautions you my need.
+Sunscreen and any medications or allergy precautions you my need.

 Lastly, your BINOCULARS and CAMERA.
 As these are parks and conservation zones, I cannot guarantee any animal sightings, rarely are any animals seen then same place twice